top of page

 What is endoscopic sinus surgery with navigation?

 Navigation systems are specially designed for endoscopic sinus surgery.
-These machines act like 3D google maps with higher precision.
+These machines act like 3D Google maps with higher precision.

 Every person has sinuses in unique numbers, shapes, and dimensions, making it impossible for ENT surgeons to have a standard way to navigate through every sinus.
 These machines convert a CT scan of a person into a 3D map and make it easy for the ENT surgeon to reach out to every sinus in the head and perform TFSE.
 They even notify the doctor if they are close to critical structures like the optic nerve, eye, or brain.